whitechno/subutai/README.md

 Add `test in assembly := {}` to project settings to skip the test during assembly.

+for version 1.0.0 and after, assembly no longer runs test by default.

 ### To exclude Scala library

 (JARs that start with `scala-` and are included in the binary Scala distribution)